marigold-dev/training-nft-1/README.md

 ### What is IPFS?

 The InterPlanetary File System is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
-In this tutorial, we will be using [Pinata](https://www.pinata.cloud/) (free developer plan) to store the metadata for NFTs.
+This tutorial is using [Pinata](https://www.pinata.cloud/) (free developer plan) to store the metadata for NFTs.
 An alternative would be to install a local IPFS node or an API gateway backend with a usage quota.

 ### Smart Contracts Overview

-We will use two contracts for the marketplace.
+There are two contracts for the marketplace.

 #### 1. The token contract

 On Tezos, FA2 is the standard for Non-Fungible Token contracts.
-We will be using the [template provided by Ligo](https://packages.ligolang.org/package/@ligo/fa) to build out the Token Contract.
+The [template provided by Ligo](https://packages.ligolang.org/package/@ligo/fa) will be used to build out the Token Contract.
 The template contains the basic entrypoints for building a Fungible or Non-fungible token including:

 - Transfer
 - Balance_of